minibom/happyfarm/README.md

 To populate or update your Firestore database with this data:
 1. Navigate to the **Admin Panel**.
 2. Go to the **"Cấu hình Hệ thống" (System Configuration)** page.
-3. Use the respective "Đồng Bộ" (Sync) buttons to push the local constant data to the corresponding Firestore collections (e.g., `gameItems`, `gameFertilizers`, `gameTiers`, `gameBonusConfigurations`, `gameMailTemplates`, `gameEventTemplates`, `gameMainMissions`, `gameDailyMissionTemplates`, `gameWeeklyMissionTemplates`, `gameRandomMissionPool`).
-This ensures your game uses the most up-to-date definitions.
+3. Use the respective "Đồng Bộ" (Sync) buttons to push the local constant data to the corresponding Firestore collections.

 ## Important: Firestore Security Rules

 For a production environment, **it is crucial to set up robust Firestore Security Rules** to protect your game data and prevent cheating.
 The client-side logic currently has a high degree of trust, and security rules are the primary way to enforce game logic and permissions on the server side.
-Ensure that:
--   Users can only write to their own game state (`/users/{userId}/gameState/data`).
--   Data modifications are validated (e.g., gold cannot increase arbitrarily, XP and level progression is valid, mission progress updates are legitimate).
--   Collections like `gameItems`, `gameFertilizers`, `gameTiers`, `gameBonusConfigurations`, `gameMailTemplates`, `gameEventTemplates`, `gameMainMissions`, `gameDailyMissionTemplates`, `gameWeeklyMissionTemplates`, `gameRandomMissionPool` are read-only for clients (or writable only by admin-privileged backend functions if you implement server-side management beyond the current constant pushing mechanism).
--   The `activeGameEvents` collection should be read-only for clients and writable only by admin-privileged functions.
--   Player mission subcollections (`/users/{userId}/playerMissions` - if you choose to store active/completed missions per player in a subcollection) must be carefully secured.
--   Mail subcollections (`/users/{userId}/mail`) are writable by admin-privileged functions for sending mail and readable by the recipient user.
-Users should only be able to update `isRead` and `isClaimed` fields on their own mail.
--   Chat messages in Realtime Database (`/messages`) should also have appropriate rules (e.g., authenticated users can write, all can read).

 Happy farming!